Prostate Cancer 101

 - Trouble urinating (frequent urination, need to urinate, or slow stream)

 - Loss of bowel control or bladder control

 If you have any of these symptoms, you should talk to your GP right away.
 However, just because you have one of these problems does not mean you definitely have prostate cancer.
 Many men who have occurrences such as the ones listed above are diagnosed with a benign growth.

-If you have questions about your health or any possible symptoms you are having, contact one of our experts at UPMC Whitfield Hospital or UPMC Kildare Hospital here.
+If you have questions about your health or any possible symptoms you are having, contact one of our experts at UPMC Whitfield Hospital, UPMC Kildare Hospital or UPMC Aut Even Hospital here.